Let’s head back to the pages of the Optimist in February of 1976 when the latest addition to the Ladner Historical Museum was almost complete.

 The above photo shows curator Michael Duncan checking out the new town jail.

-Built in 1912and having a jail, the former municipal hall building became home to the museum in 1969.
+The former Municipal Hall became home to the new museum in 1969.

-The museum has relocated to the Ladner civic precinct and the heritage building in Ladner is now home to a community police office and public washrooms.
+The museum has since relocated to the Ladner Civic Precinct and the heritage building in Ladner is now home to a community police office and public washrooms.